 - 1 cup mayonnaise

-- 1/4 cup cilantro leaves
+- ¼ cup cilantro leaves

-- Salt and pepper, to taste optional
+- Salt and pepper - to taste (optional)

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
-It may not include toppings and/or dipping sauce.
+It may not include toppings and/or sauces.